 We have seen multiple attacks that exploit micro-architectural features to leak data from SGX enclaves, such as cache attacks [Bra+17] or transient execution attacks [Che+19a; Van+18].
 At least two of the attacks also targeted special enclaves developed by Intel.
 As part of the remote attestation, a special SGX quoting enclave issued and signed by Intel is used to obtain and sign a measurement of a local enclave.
 Attacking these special enclaves with microarchitectural side-channel attacks allowed researchers to dump the signing keys used by these enclaves [Sch+20a; Van+18], which allows the attacker to subvert the whole remote attestation protocol.
-Intel has continuously deployed new defenses against various micro-architectural attacks against their CPUs and SGX in particular.
-Given the current state of attacks, it is questionable whether the SGX technology can hold up to its threat model in practice.
+Intel has continuously deployed new defenses against various micro-architectural attacks, it is questionable whether the SGX technology can hold up to its threat model in practice.